Parkinson’s can be a cause of hallucinations and delusions, but very often they are a side effect of certain medications used to treat the condition.

 Such adjustments do not always stop hallucinations or delusions, or may mean that other Parkinson’s symptoms are not adequately controlled and so quality of life is compromised.
 Finding the right balance between good symptom control and hallucinations can be tricky and if this balance is not found then special drugs, known as neuroleptic or antipsychotic drugs, may be prescribed.

-If you have signs of memory problems, certain drugs used to treat dementia may help with hallucinations or delusions as well as improving memory.
+If you have signs of memory problems, certain drugs (like rivastigmine) used to treat dementia may help with hallucinations or delusions as well as improving memory.
 Your doctor will be able to advise which medications may be suitable, again weighing up any potential worsening of other symptoms.

 Those whose normal sleep/wake pattern is disturbed or who sleep a lot during the day seem to be more prone to hallucinations and delusions, and some may also experience sleep talking or sleep walking.

 If you experience sleep disturbance at night or sleep a lot during the day, it is important for you to re-establish a more ‘normal’ sleep pattern.
 There are many reasons for sleep patterns being disturbed and once these are treated, hallucinations or delusions may well stop or subside considerably.
 See also Sleep.

 Visual hallucinations can occasionally occur because of poor eyesight so it is important to have regular eye checks and make sure you use any recommended reading aids such as glasses.

 Your hallucinations or delusions can be distressing for those around you.
 They may be unsure how to react so let them know what you are going through and how best they can help you.
 They will be more able to support you if you share your experiences with them, particularly if you know what the most common triggers are and what can be done to make the hallucinations or delusions go away.

 Counselling can sometimes be helpful, particularly if the hallucinations or delusions strain relationships.
 Your doctor will be able to advise on the available types of counselling.